ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 ~~~

 This extension SHOULD NOT be marked critical.
-It MAY be marked critical in cases where the attestation-related information is essential for granting resource access, and there is a risk that legacy relying parties would bypass such controls.
+In cases where the wrapped Conceptual Message is essential for granting resource access, and there is a risk that legacy relying parties would bypass crucial controls, it is acceptable to mark the extension as critical.

 The CMW extension MUST have the following syntax: